-The idea is that saturated fat and cholesterol cause clogged arteries, which leads to coronary heart disease.
+The main belief of most physicians is that saturated fat and cholesterol cause clogged arteries, which leads to coronary heart disease.
 This idea is what researchers call the Diet-Heart Hypothesis.

 There's a slight problem though.
 When you look at the actual research data, these factors DON'T have strong correlations with the development of heart disease.